-Led by the President of the Irish Heart Foundation, Emer Shelley, and our Medical Director, Dr Angie Brown – the Board consists of Professor Walter Cullen, Dr Aidan Buckley, Brian Goggin, Aisling Blake, Professor Joe Harbison, Wally Young, Dr Andrew Maree, Dr Paul Oslizlok, Deirdre Flannery and Gerard McErlean
+Led by the President of the Irish Heart Foundation, Emer Shelley, and our Medical Director, Dr Angie Brown – the Board consists of Dr Walter Cullen, Dr Aidan Buckley, Brian Goggin, Aisling Blake, Professor Joe Harbison, Wally Young, Dr Paul Oslizlok, Deirdre Flannery and Gerard McErlean

 Our vision is that everyone in Ireland will live a long, active and healthy life free from heart disease and stroke.

 We know more than 60 per cent of adults over 45 have high blood pressure in Ireland, placing them at greater risk of stroke or heart attack.

 The burden of chronic heart failure in Ireland has risen due to our increasing ageing population.
 Heart Failure affects 90,000 people living in Ireland and is responsible for 20,000 hospital admissions every year.

 Meanwhile the most common heart rhythm disorder called Atrial Fibrillation, is estimated to affect 40,000 adults in Ireland aged 50 years plus.
 It often goes unnoticed yet carries a five-fold additional risk of stroke.